Elon Musk will leave Trump councils if U.S. withdraws from Paris agreement

 Elon Musk says that he’ll have “no choice” but to withdraw from the advisory councils he’s currently serving for President Trump, should Trump decide to step back from the Paris climate agreement as he’s reportedly been considering.
 Musk tweeted the ultimatum on Wednesday, in response to a question from a follower on the social network.

-Musk currently sits on Trump’s economic and manufacturing advisory councils, and defended his choice to remain on the council when challenged for his participation following Trumps’ immigration bans, which were broadly opposed by Silicon Valley and technology companies, including Tesla.
-At the time, Musk reasoned that disagreement should not be a reason to distance himself from a position where he could potentially influence the President’s thinking.
+Musk currently sits on Trump’s economic and manufacturing advisory councils, and defended his choice to remain on the council when challenged for his participation following Trump’s immigration bans, which were broadly opposed by Silicon Valley and technology companies, including Tesla.
+At the time, Musk reasoned that disagreement should not be a reason to distance himself from a position where he could potentially influence the president’s thinking.

 0